exercism/elixir/exercises/concept/booleans/.meta/design.md

 The concepts this exercise unlocks are:

-- `booleans` know of the existence of the `boolean` type and its two values, boolean operators, and how to build logical expressions, and know boolean operator precedence rules.
+- `booleans` know of the existence of the `boolean` type and its two values, boolean operators, and how to build boolean logical expressions, and know boolean operator precedence rules.

 ## Representer